 You’ve heard it before.
 “Your small business needs to build an email list for marketing.
 Without an email list, you have no business.”
 But you’re working with a very small budget right now, so what are your options?

 Here are three easy-to-use, no cost email newsletter services to use to build your small business email list.
 All work with a WordPress website, and two work with any website.
 All can use double opt-in, so that you comply with CAN-SPAM Act.
 And you do need to comply, so that your business newsletter is not marked as spam, and also so that more of your email newsletters reach your client’s inbox, rather than being delivered to their spam folders.
-You can read more about the “why” for using an email newsletter service.
-Also be sure to read the Terms of Service before you choose a service because the no-cost plan may not be available for your type of business.
+You can read more about the “why” for using an email newsletter service, instead of your personal email.
+Also be sure to read the Terms of Service before you choose a newsletter service because the no-cost plan may not be available for your type of business.

 - Jetpack Plugin Subscriptions